 Peer tutoring is an instructional support technique used successfully with students at all levels.
 Peer tutors help students master a subject area.
 Tutoring can strengthen and improve students' academic abilities and achievement.
 Upon request, tutoring is available for most classes taught at Centralia College.

 Peer tutoring is free to registered Centralia College students.
-To apply to be a peer tutor, students need to complete an application form and obtain approval from their instructor.
+To apply to be a peer tutor, students need to meet a minimum of 3.2 GPA and complete an application form.

 LIBRARY